 What does GMass do when it detects that your account is over limit?

-Special Privilege for Google Apps Users
+Special Privilege for G Suite Users

-.
-This is done through the Google Apps admin console.
+If you have a G Suite account, and you’ve reached your limit and are unable to send emails, you have the option of having your G Suite administrator “reset” your account.
+This is done through the G Suite Admin console.
 By resetting your account, your daily quota is immediately reset.
 This option, however, can only be used 5 times per year per account, so use this sparingly…only in situations where you’ve hit your limit and you absolutely need to send more email, whether it’s through GMass or person-to-person email with the regular Send button.

 If you have a Gmail account with an excellent reputation, you’ll usually get your 500 email limit for the first 24 hours but only a subset of that for the second 24-hour period.
 Meaning, if you send 750 emails, where GMass sends the first batch of 450 now (so you have a buffer of 50), and the remaining 300 24 hours later, that usually works.
 Avoid sending 900 though, because then you would need your full sending ability during the second 24-hour period.

-If you have a Google Apps account with an excellent reputation, you’ll usually get the full 2,000 email limit for the first 24 hours but only a subset of that for the second 24-hour period.
+If you have a G Suite account with an excellent reputation, you’ll usually get the full 2,000 email limit for the first 24 hours but only a subset of that for the second 24-hour period.
 So, you can probably send 3,500 emails, where 1,950 go out the first day, and the remaining go out on the second day, but if you were to send 4,000 emails, you might get some bounces on the second day.